rmcam/tabanok/frontend/README.md

 1. Implement the backend API endpoints.
 2. Connect the form components to the API.
 3. Ensure the backend API redirects to the main page after successful authentication.
-4. Add components using shadcn-ui with the command `npx shadcn@latest add <component-name>`.
+4. Add components using shadcn-ui with the command `pnpm dlx shadcn-ui@latest add <component-name>`.

+## Component Organization

+The components in this project are organized as follows:

+- `src/components/ui/`: Contains the base components from Shadcn UI.
+- `src/components/custom/`: Contains custom components that are specific to this project.